susam/gitpr/README.md

 There are two popular methods to merge commits: one that does not introduce an additional merge commit, and another that does.

-Both method are perfectly acceptable.
+Both methods are perfectly acceptable.
 Both methods are discussed below.

 Which method you choose depends on whether you want to maintain a concise commit history consisting only of development commits or if you